Delirium (Ellie Goulding album): Critical reception

+Accolades

 Commercial performance

 Delirium debuted at number three on the UK Albums Chart and at number one on the UK Album Downloads Chart, with 38,429 copies sold in its first week, marking the biggest first-week sales of Goulding's career so far.
 In Australia, Delirium charted at number three, becoming her second album to land within the top 10 and her highest-charting album in the country.

 In the United States, the album debuted at number three on the Billboard 200 with 61,000 album-equivalent units (42,000 in pure album sales), earning Goulding her highest-charting album yet.
 As of February 2016, the album had sold 117,000 copies in the US.